Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Horns are an impact booster – but they are not necessary for every event.

-Horns work especially well for soul, funk, disco, swing, gala moments, big openings and energetic party sets.
-They create more live pressure, more colour and more stage impact.
-This can be very useful for galas, balls, larger corporate events and exclusive weddings.
+Horns work especially well for soul, disco, swing, gala moments, big openings and energetic party sets.
+They create more live energy, more colour and more stage presence.
+This can be very useful for galas, balls, larger corporate events and weddings.

 Technical setup, stage and room size

-The best lineup only fits properly if it works in the room and technical setup.
+The best lineup only works if it suits the room and the technical setup.

 Space & stage

 A small lineup can often be placed flexibly in the room.
-Larger lineups need more stage space, visibility, sensible access routes and enough room for instruments and monitoring.
+Larger lineups need more stage space, visibility, clear access routes and enough room for instruments and monitoring.

 Power & technical setup

-The larger the lineup, the more important power supply, setup time, technical planning and coordination with the venue or production team become.
-This should be clarified early.
+The larger the lineup, the more power supply, setup time, technical planning and coordination with the venue or production team matter.
+Clarify these early.

 Volume & acoustics

 A professional band plans volume according to the event phase.
-Reception, dinner and networking require a different dynamic than dance floor, ball or larger party.
+Reception, dinner and networking call for a different dynamic from the dance floor, a ball or a larger party.

 Decision by music phase